Vasile Pârvan: Managerial activity

 Between 1910 and 1926 he was director of the National Museum of Antiquities.
-In 1919 he founded the Institute of Antiquities in Cluj-Napoca, and a year later the publishing house "Cultura națională", where he cared for several collections.
+In 1919 he founded the Institute of Antiquities in Cluj, and a year later the publishing house "Cultura națională", where he cared for several collections.

-He was vice-president of the Romanian Academy (1921–1922), and since 1923 he worked as general secretary until his death in 1927.
+He was vice-president of the Romanian Academy (1921–1922), and from 1923 he worked as general secretary until his death in 1927.

 Vasile Pârvan had a special role in the creation of the new Romanian school of archeology.
 Thus, in 1914 he was one of the founders of the Institute of Southeast European Studies.
 He later organized (1921) the Romanian Academy in Rome, an institution of which he was director until his death.
 The purpose of this institution was the refreshing trainings the young archaeologists and historians; also in this institution he initiated and led the publication of the yearbooks "Ephemeris Dacoromana" and "Diplomatarium Italicum", as well as the first series of the magazine "Dacia".

-He contributed to the formation of the historians Hortensia Dumitrescu, Vladimir Dumitrescu, Ecaterina Dunăreanu Vulpe, Ion Nestor, Dionisie M. Pippidi, Dorin Popescu, Gheorghe Ștefan, Radu Vulpe, who continued his activity.
+He contributed to the formation of the historians Hortensia Dumitrescu, Vladimir Dumitrescu, Ecaterina Dunăreanu Vulpe, Ion Nestor, Dionisie M. Pippidi, Dorin Popescu, Gheorghe Ștefan, and Radu Vulpe, who continued his activity.